 The deadline for registering to vote is Monday, 19 April 2021.

 If you have symptoms:

-If you don't have symptoms but leave home for work regularly:
+If you don't have symptoms:

 Please avoid bonfires during the outbreak.
 Our Environmental Health Officers will be investigating reports of bonfires during this period.

 Our waste teams are currently doing their best to keep as many collections running as possible.
 You can help us by:

 - sorting your recycling in different types within your recycling box to speed up collections

 - if you have COVID-19 or are self-isolating, follow our advice on how to not spread the virus to our crews